 Thomas has exhibited in galleries in Hawaiʻi and the National Inventors Hall of Fame Museum in Akron, Ohio.
 He was commissioned to create the tile mural for a City and County of Honolulu restoration project-the entrance to the Hanauma Bay Nature Preserve.
 Through the Hawaii Artist-in-the-Schools program, Thomas taught children in 15 Oahu schools how to paint murals on canvas and tile for their schools.

 His mission: Lead a positive life.
 Believe in the good in people; be kind, compassionate, humble and patient.
-Think of consequences when making decisions, and recognize mistakes as an opportunity to learn.
-Strive for perfection and then be satisfied because you have done your best and nothing is perfect.

 View Thomas’s artwork here